 Student Use of Tobacco, Drugs, and Alcohol

-South Conejos School District shall promote a healthy environment for students by providing education, social-emotional support, and decision-making strategies with regard to alcohol, drugs, and other controlled substances.
+South Conejos School District promotes a healthy environment for students by providing education, social-emotional support, and decision-making strategies with regard to alcohol, drugs, and other controlled substances.
 In order to accomplish this goal, a cooperative effort must be made among the school, family, community, and its agencies.

 Our campus is supervised for the safety of everyone.
 Adults (non-staff) without visitor passes will be stopped and directed to the office to sign in.
 Cafeteria supervision begins at 7:30 AM.
 To ensure your child(ren)’s safety, please do not drop your student(s) off before 7:30.
 Entrances are locked during the day and unlocked for dismissal at the end of the school day.
 Students are always advised to stay within designated campus boundaries and supervised areas to ensure everyone’s safety.
 Video cameras help monitor activity on campus and ensures our safety.

 Campus is closed for all students.
 All students shall remain on school premises throughout the school day unless excused (see Attendance).
+Any student choosing to leave without permission anytime during the school day will be marked as skipping class and will not be allowed to make-up any work missed in his/her absence and parents will be notified.
 [See SCSD Policy JHCA]

 South Conejos School District is committed to a learning environment that is free from harassment of any kind.
 [See SCSD Policies JB, JBB, JICDA, JICDD, JICDE, JICDF, JICDF-R]